-You’ve been a good project manager of a large localization project for some time now.
+You’ve been a good project manager of a translation project for some time now.
 You’ve run a tight ship.
 Where possible, you’ve cut costs.
-But now an order has come from the C-suite that you must find an additional 10%, 20%, or even 30% reduction in localization costs.
+But now an order has come from the C-suite that you must find an additional 10%, 20%, or even 30% reduction in translation costs.

-You have to pick your fights: one item at a time and swiftly.
+You have to pick your fights: one at a time and swiftly.
 If you’re looking for a quick, straightforward answer to translation rates’, look at the table below.

 That’s the average price of translations in the US across 11 languages and 59 suppliers according to a study by Slator.
 The cheapest and most expensive languages?
 Spanish and Japanese, respectively.